ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

   * The 'ace_groupcomm_profile' field MUST be present and has value "coap_group_pubsub_app".

   Upon receiving the Key Distribution Response, the requesting group member retrieves the updated security parameters and group keying material.
-If they differ from the currently stored ones, then the group member uses the received one as group keying material to protect/unprotect published topic data hereafter.
+If they differ from the currently stored ones, then the group member uses the received one as group keying material to protect/unprotect published topic data thereafter.

 * '/ace-group/GROUPNAME/creds': The KDC acts as a repository of authentication credentials for the Publishers that are member of the security group with name GROUPNAME.
 The members of the group that are Subscribers can send GET/FETCH requests to this resource in order to retrieve the authentication credentials of all or a subset of the group members that are Publishers.
 The KDC silently ignores the Sender IDs included in the 'get_creds' parameter of the request that are not associated with any current Publisher group member (REQ26).

-  The response from the KDC MAY omit the parameter 'peer\_roles', since: i) each authentication credential conveyed in the 'creds' parameter is associated with a Client authorized to be Publisher in the group; and ii) it is irrelevant whether such a Client was also authorized to be Subscriber in the group.
+  The response from the KDC MAY omit the parameter 'peer\_roles', since: i) each authentication credential conveyed in the 'creds' parameter is associated with a Client authorised to be Publisher in the group; and ii) it is irrelevant whether such a Client is also authorised to be Subscriber in the group.
 If 'creds' is not present, 'peer\_roles' MUST NOT be present.

 * '/ace-group/GROUPNAME/num': All group member Clients can send a GET request to this resource in order to retrieve the current version number for the symmetric group keying material of the group with name GROUPNAME.